 Like the MEST MKII, the MEXT mids from 1-3k are relatively relaxed but due to its faded upper treble tuning from 7-10k and the lack of electrostatic drivers it has less of a sheen or treble shimmer influence.
 You get a bit less clarity and pop from the resulting MEXT midrange notes and a more rounded liquid tone.

 There is some gain from 4-6 or 7k max but it’s slightly behind the peak sub-bass amplitude but enough to balance it out.
-Countertenor or soprano head vocals will image further forward and come through quite clearly as also some percussion passages.
+Countertenor or soprano head vocals will image further forward and come through quite clearly as well as some percussion passages.
 It is still not what I would call a sharp or bright mix, however.

-Beyond that and as mentioned, the MEXT does not have the same treble reach as the e-stat infused MEST series so there is a little less headroom and air here.
+Beyond that and as mentioned, the MEXT does not have the same treble reach as the e-stat-infused MEST series so there is a little less headroom and air here.
 It does not sound like you are hitting a brick wall, but rather the energy is more on the relaxed side comparatively speaking.

 The MEXT timbre is warm and smooth with a liquid attack that breaks into a broad richly textured sustain and in the case of the low-end, a natural level of decay.

-Notes at the very low-end sound powerful, with a strong fundamental that gets tighter in terms of layering and definition the more power you throw at it.
+Notes at the very low end sound powerful, with a strong fundamental that gets tighter in terms of layering and definition the more power you throw at it.
 Cleaner sources do better in terms of bass character and clarity with the MEXT.

-Forward upper mids bring higher pitching vocals to the fore yet still retain that same smooth them that runs throughout the MEXT tuning.
+Forward upper mids bring higher pitching vocals to the fore yet still retain that same smooth theme that runs throughout the MEXT tuning.
 Natural sibilance is still there but it is not over-emphasized with more of an even harmonic bias than any sharp partial overtones.

 Those looking for a raspy energetic percussion coloration from the MEXT might be disappointed.
 Personally, I feel they are quite natural on the hit and strike but do not possess the same clean energy and presence as the MEST series percussion performances.